HenonLamboro-Trialog/Semantic_Resource_Interface/README.md

 The **SRI-Service** is a Streamlit application designed to:

 - Subscribe to an MQTT topic and receive incoming data (JSON or raw text)
-- Transform incoming data into **RDF (Resource Description Framework)** based on YAML mapping file
+- Transform incoming data into **RDF (Resource Description Framework)** based on RESOANNCE Ontology and SAREF using YAML mapping file
 - Publish the generated RDF to MQTT topic
 - Provide a real-time UI to monitor incoming and processed data

-This tool is intended for **semantic data pipelines, IoT integration, and RDF transformations**.
+This tool is intended for **semantic data pipelines, semantic resource interface, and RDF transformations**.

 ---